-- have completed 30 credit hours before participating in their first co-op work term:

-- be enrolled full time;

-- have a minimum Cumulative GPA of 2.50.
+- have completed 30 credit hours before participating in their first co-op work term.
+Engineering students must have completed 70 credit hours of required Engineering Program coursework before participating in their first co-op work term; - be enrolled full-time; - have a minimum Cumulative GPA of 2.50.
+Students are selected on the basis of academic performance, written and oral communication skills, and general suitability for the work environment.